netblue30/fdns/README.md

 Steven Black's [hosts](https://github.com/StevenBlack/hosts) project, and ZeroDot1 [coninblocker](https://zerodot1.gitlab.io/CoinBlockerListsWeb/index.html) list.
 For blocked domains we respond with `127.0.0.1`.
 Use `--nofilter` to disable.

 The filter files are `/etc/fdns/adblocker`, `/etc/fdns/trackers` and `/etc/fdns/coinblocker`.
-These are regular text file, you can modify them, or even delete them.
+These are regular text files, you can modify them, or even delete them.
 You can also add your own list in `/etc/fdns/hosts`.
 Adblocker hosts files as published all over the net should work just fine.